TiJ-code/TiJ-code/README.md

-- 👋 Hi, I’m @TiJ-code
+- 👋 Hi, I’m @TiJ
-- 👀 I’m interested in ...
+- 👀 I’m interested in Developing (with C#, Java and Python), Physics and Maths
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: https://tij-code.github.io

 <!---
 TiJ-code/TiJ-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.